BonoboPLC/bonoboplc_wiki/administration/games.md

 # Game Management

+The topics contained below apply to all game types and should be read by all game managers.

+- Pre-Load Game Templates
+- Creating Games
+- Starting & Stopping Games
+- Game Branding Elements

 ## Pre-loaded Game Templates
 Depending on your installation type, we preload a number of pre-configured games for you.

-You can use these pre-configured games, or Clone a copy to use as a starting point for your own custom game.
+You can use these pre-configured games, or clone a copy to use as a starting point for your own custom game.

-Each game template is assigned a unique Game Template ID (also called Game Definition ID).
-This is differentiated from Game Instance ID which refers to an actual game, available to be played by players.
+Each game template is assigned a unique Game Template ID (also called Game Definition ID) and can be modified and edited.

+When a game is started, a new Instance of the game is created based on the current configurations specified in the Game Template.

 | |||